10 Best Herbal Tinctures For Edema

 urtica dioica tincture

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential benefits in reducing edema.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential diuretic properties, which may help alleviate edema by promoting the elimination of excess fluids from the body.

 silybum marianum tincture